the-c0d3r/js/README.md

 : `js file`

 Both are the same as calling `js file.java`.
 This feature has been implemented since the bash shell will only autocomplete the filename with a dot (.) if there are multiple files.
-Lazziness is a virtue for the programmer.
+Laziness is a virtue for the programmer.